-ANS provides teacher resources for high school and middle school science educators.
-Nuclear science and technology can be incorporated into any lesson plan from biology, chemistry, earth science, physics, physical science, life science, environmental and just general science.
+Nuclear science and technology can be incorporated into any STEM lesson plan from biology, chemistry, earth science, physics, physical science, life science, environmental and just general science.

-Our teacher workshops are possible as a result of the tremendous support from ANS members who volunteer their time and expertise.
-Workshops are paid for by funding from the Center of Nuclear Science and Technology Information.
+Our workshops are possible due to the support of ANS members who volunteer their time and expertise, and are funded, in part, by the Center for Nuclear Science and Technology Information.

-ANS has grade-appropriate resources and project materials available for teachers that explain the many uses of the atom and the vital role of nuclear technology.
-Electronic versions are complimentary, and teachers can request a single copy of any of our materials for free.
-Please email your request to the Outreach Department with the following: the brochure name; your name; and your complete mailing address.
-To purchase materials in bulk please visit the ANS Store.
+ANS has grade-appropriate STEM resources and project materials available for teachers that explain the many uses of the atom and the vital role of nuclear technology.
+Electronic versions can be downloaded or viewed on this site, or teachers can purchase prints to handout in their classrooms.
+To purchase ANS materials, please visit the ANS Store.

 Center for Nuclear Science and Technology Information of the American Nuclear Society

 © Copyright 2018